 Bass curtal players with high pitch instruments are welcome to join in at these weekends.
 Just make sure your reeds are big enough and your bocals are long enough to match our pitch.

 Singers A consort is not a choir!
-You should be able to carry a line, one on a part, in a rich texture.
+You should be able to carry a line, one to a part, in a rich texture.
 We will begin with a very different way of voice building than you might be used to.
 Volume is not a concern.
 Instead we are looking for overtones that can go into resonance and that carry a voice through a cathedral!

 Renaissance recorders are mostly cylindrical instruments with a strong lower octave and a range of one octave and a sixth.
 They were built as consort instruments in matched sets.
 Most instruments were built in one piece, at least down to the bass size.
 The first modern makers to take these instruments serious were Bob Marvin from Canada, who made the instruments for the Vienna Recorder Ensemble in the 1970s and who still makes sets most players dream of, and Klaus Scheele, who worked for the Loeki Stardust Quartet and who also made our set.

 We do have a large set of 17 Renaissance instruments in: F, c, c, f, g, g, g, c', c', c',d',f', f', g', g', c'', d''.
 With this we can play all music up to seven or nine parts without ever running into problems.